varunkumar-171/rpi-tft-gui/README.md

 Making all these changes and running the script should be enough to get the GUI on the display up and running !

 ![Raspbian home screen on the rpi tft display](https://github.com/varunkumar-171/rpi-tft-gui/blob/main/disp.jpg)

+# RPI FrameBuffer Copy

+The RPI output /dev/fb0 is the default output for the GUI's since it has hardware acceleration enabled.
+Therefore instead of re-directing the GUI to fb1, we will use the rpi-fbcp application to copy the frame from fb0 over to fb1.

+Install the
+	   sudo apt-get install libraspberrypi-dev raspberrypi-kernel-headers